 - feeling weaker

 - loss of muscle mass

 If you notice any of these signs, make sure to discuss them with your healthcare team.
 You may need support with increasing your nutrient intake.

-A speech-language pathologist (SLP) and a dietitian may be able to help.
-They can assess your swallowing ability.
-Based on the findings, they can help you with swallowing safely and increasing your nutrient intake.
+A speech-language pathologist and a dietitian may be able to help.
+They can assess your swallowing ability, help you learn how to swallow safely, and increase your nutrient intake.

 Dysphagia makes it more likely that food or fluids could end up in your lungs, where they can cause infection.

 Working with your healthcare team is important.
-Make sure to mention any changes with your swallowing.
+Make sure to mention any changes in your swallowing.
 You can get support to help you swallow more safely and boost your nutrition.